ashrayap-web/COMP0213_Group12/README.md

 ## Notes

-- The original `combined_classifier.py` is preserved for reference
 - URDF files are organized in `urdf_files/` folder
 - All paths are configured to work from the project root
 - The simulation uses PyBullet's GUI by default